artificertxj1/some-extensions-on-maskrcnn-benchmark/README.md

 10. negative sample training
 11. OHEM (in process)

 If you have any questions, start an issue.
 I will try my best to answer them.
+The training/inferencing config files should be more helpful with implmenting the code.
+If needed, I can upload some backbone models pre-trained on ImageNet.